The Chariot

 The Goddess Artemis is associated with wild nature and the moon; two forces whose common factor is both are uncontrollable.

-She is drives the Moon chariot, a feat that, like driving the Sun chariot, requires great skill and constant attention.
+She drives the Moon chariot, a feat that, like driving the Sun chariot, requires great skill and constant attention.

 She is known to be totally uncompromising to the point of being cruel to get her way.